Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Marine Division

-Welcome, and thank you for joining the Marine Division.
-Below you will find focused information on what it means to be part of the Marine Division.
-Your demonstration of the knowledge here will not only be necessary for your advancement — it will help ensure victory in PvP combat situations.
+Welcome, and thank you for your interest in the Marine Division.
+Below you will find focused information on what tactics the Marine Division use to bring victory to our teams.
+Application of these tactics will be necessary for your advancement.

 02 / Foundation